 Flunky Boss: If you were a boss, this is what you'd be.
 As for actual bosses; Oberon, Sir William, Khan, the Wizard, and the Forgotten God.
 Especially Khan - good luck trying to beat him with multiple beholders spitting out enemies and insta-killing you if you accidentally get run over by one.
 The Spider Queen and the Devourer in the sequel also count.
 The Devourer periodically summons just about every non-boss enemy in the game.

 Glowing Eyes of Doom: The Overlord.
-Interestingly, in Dark Legend and Overlord II the respective candidates have glowing eyes even before they become full-fledged Overlords, though the Overlad is justified since he is actually a Fetus Terrible.
+Interestingly, in Dark Legend and Overlord II the respective candidates have glowing eyes even before they become full-fledged Overlords, though the Overlad is justified since he is actually a Enfante Terrible.
 Gromgard is apparently just destined for evil.

 Seeing how the Overlad skin seems to be blue, it might be a mutation.